thomluther/ha-anker-solix/README.md

 > [!IMPORTANT]
 > The Api query to change the AC output limit (max home load) on the station panel is unknown.
 Therefore this control may not fully work for single systems, altough the device itself will show the limit change being applied through MQTT.
 For Multisystems, the output limit therefore cannot be changed through the integration, since that is controlled through the cloud server with regular MQTT commands across all Solarbanks and the Power Dock.
 This control cannot be supported by the integration until someone will find the required Api query/parameters to change the output limit for Solarbank devices.
 More details are discussed in this [issue comment](https://github.com/thomluther/anker-solix-api/issues/216#issuecomment-3804889623) in case you want to contribute.

+### Solarbank PPS systems

+Solarbank PPS systems are Portable Power Stations that can be used in an automated way to reduce home energy consumption.
+These are currently F3000 devices that can be combined with a US Smart Meter into such a system type, targeting the US market, to act in similar way as Solarbank systems in the EU market.
+Additionally, the F3000 can be used as portable power station for camping and provide all capabilities of typical Anker PPS.
+The Solarbank PPS systems provide power consumption data in the cloud api, but not the typical controls as known for Solarbank systems.
+Energy data is available as well, including breakdown on PPS device level.
+Device control however can only be done through MQTT commands, which still have to be decoded and described.

+Integration version 3.5.4 added initial support for this new system type and the F3000 PPS devices.
+System owners need to explore and document cloud Api capabilities as well as MQTT controls for F3000 devices to further expand any system or device support.

 ### Electric Vehicle devices